qiekub/api/plan.md

 Thanks for your support and trust in this project!

 All data presented is already public (It's currently just from OSM).
 I want to add tools to add and edit places.
-These will be restricted to countries/regions where the place would be legal.
-(I'm probably gonna use a hardcoded list of legal-countries from ilga.org and Forward-Geocoding to check for the legalities.)
+These will be restricted to countries/regions where being queer is legal.
+I'm probably gonna use a hardcoded list of legal-countries from ilga.org and Forward-Geocoding / the Search-Api to check for legalities.
+The collected data will be public and regularly published to OSM.

-Of course, I'll mention your support on the website and
+Of course, I'll mention your support on the website.
+Just give me a day or two to update it.

-I corrected the attribution.
-Hope it's okay like that.
+I currently don't have a useful visitors count.
+But you can look at usage statistics of the "petacat" account.
+I used it for the maptiles last month.
+From now on, I'll use "qiekub", so everything is named the same.

+Best wishes and thanks again,
 Thomas